apache/infrastructure-website/content/pages/pypubsub.md

-Title: PyPubSub at the Apache Software Foundation
+Title: Subscribe to Apache Software Foundation infrastructure events

-The ASF employs a plain-text publisher/subscriber service called PyPubSub at `pubsub.apache.org:2069`, which lists most events that happen within the Foundation's infrastructure.
+The ASF employs a plain-text publisher/subscriber service called **PyPubSub** at `pubsub.apache.org:2069`, which lists most events that happen within the Foundation's infrastructure.

 Currently, the service streams the following events: